tullo/tullo/README.md

 ### Developer (2007)

-As a member of the internal integration team I was doing webservice orchestrations to implement business rules in a big SOA based project setup.
+As a member of an internal integration team I was doing webservice orchestrations to implement business rules in a big SOA based project setup.

 ### Developer (2007)